-For example, NIR sensors (click here and here to learn more) are used for quality control, to identify defective or abnormal products.
+For example, SWIR sensors (click here and here to learn more) are used for quality control, to identify defective or abnormal products.
 The technology can also be used in food processing, to identify any failings or irregularities.
 It can also be used to assess the quality in many other areas of manufacturing, by monitoring patterns of structure or irregularities in appearance or composition.

 Quality control can also be enhanced through X-ray vision, allowing for high-definition imaging that facilitates an assessment of internal defects and the detection of irregularity in the engines of cars, for example.
 The same method can also be used in medical environments for patient examinations with low X-ray dose and high precision.

-Consumer electronics ranging from mobile devices, VR and AR technology, wearables, (and any other technology that brings the physical and digital world together), will soon rely on high performance NIR sensors to develop and progress.
+Consumer electronics ranging from mobile devices, VR and AR technology, wearables, (and any other technology that brings the physical and digital world together), will soon rely on high performance SWIR sensors to develop and progress.
 Quantum dots have the potential to make sensors for such consumer tech more efficient, affordable, and accessible.

-The development of self-driving cars also relies on wide range image sensors, such as NIR and MIR sensors, as the vehicles will be dependent on maintaining vision through adverse conditions such as fog, dust/smoke, mist, and rain, as well employing distance awareness for the safety and comfort of passengers.
+The development of self-driving cars also relies on wide range image sensors, such as SWIR sensors, as the vehicles will be dependent on maintaining vision through adverse conditions such as fog, dust/smoke, mist, and rain, as well employing distance awareness for the safety and comfort of passengers.
 These sensors can also enhance automotive LiDAR and ToF (time-of-flight) sensors to provide ten times more accurate and reliable 3D imaging and mapping than silicon cameras.